Yandex Cloud

 1. Create a service account named docker-puller with the container-registry.images.puller role.

-2. Create a Serverless Containers container named demo-pg-connect.
+2. Create a container named demo-pg-connect in Serverless Containers.

 3. In the container revision settings, specify:

-• Reference to the previously created image in the registry, in the Image URL field.
+• Link to the previously created image in the registry, in the Image URL field.

-• Network in which the Managed Service for PostgreSQL cluster is located, in the Network field.
-You do not need to specify the network if public access is enabled for the cluster.
+• Network hosting the Managed Service for PostgreSQL cluster, in the Network field.
+If public access is enabled for the cluster, specifying a network is optional.

 4. Click Create revision.

-5. Copy the link to invoke the container from the General information section in the management console.
+5. Copy the container invocation link from the General information section in the management console.

-6. Invoke the container by running the command:
+6. Invoke the container by running this command:

 curl --header "Authorization: Bearer $(yc iam create-token)" <invocation_link>